How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 var tdly = require("@tenderly/hardhat-tenderly");

-// we read the private key and tenderly gateway URL
+// Your private key and tenderly devnet URL (which contains our secret id)

-// This way, we can push the code to git and/or share publicly.
+// We read both from the .env file so we can push this config to git and/or share publicly

 const privateKey = process.env.PRIVATE_KEY;